openstack/bifrost/playbooks/roles/bifrost-deploy-nodes-dynamic/README.md

 "bifrost-ironic-install" node has been executed upon.

-This role expects to be executed in a sequence with bifrost-configdrives-dynamic, however that is un-necessary IF the host has a dictionary named instance_info defined as that will be used as overriding values.
+This role expects to be executed in a sequence with bifrost-configdrives-dynamic, however that is unnecessary IF the host has a dictionary named instance_info defined as that will be used as overriding values.